 How many resources does it take to run the core configuration of your enterprise?
 What type of custom external tools are required to build and maintain the configuration?
-What are the financial impacts associated between the complexity of the configuration in a system and the cost per member per month (PMPM) or total cost of ownership (TCO) figures?
+What are the financial impacts associated between the complexity of the configuration in a system and the cost per member per month (PMPM) in healthcare or total cost of ownership (TCO) figures?

 As we evolve into the next generation of core systems, these types of questions top the list for the potential vendors looking to modernize a core platform for a prospective health plan.
 One thing is clear, as we continue forward in the market, the time of the core systems that require high administration costs in terms of the number of resources and custom solutions it takes to configure and maintain is coming to an end.